-I am satisfied with my intellectual development since enrolling at USC Salkehatchie.
-86% agree or strongly agree My academic experience at USC Salkehatchie has had a positive 86% agree or influence on my intellectual growth and interest in ideas. strongly agree Most of my courses this year have been intellectually stimulating.
-86% agree or strongly agree I am more likely to attend a cultural event (for example, a concert, lecture, or art show) now than I was before coming to USC Salkehatchie 52% agree or strongly agree
+I am satisfied with my intellectual development since enrolling at USC 97% agree or Salkehatchie. strongly agree I am more likely to attend a cultural event (such as a concert, lecture, or 90% agree or art show) now than I was before coming to Salkehatchie. strongly agree